New Home at Alexandria LaunchLabs

 The Science of Engineering Viruses

 Introduction Have you ever wondered how viruses are made in a lab setting?
 Although it may sound like complex wizardry, the process is quite approachable with a bit of molecular biology under your belt.
 This blog post will try to explain the process of engineering viruses, making it hopefully understandable to anyone curious about the steps involved.
-Understanding Virus Structure Before diving into virus creation, it is essential to understand what a virus consists of, in this case specifically lytic…
+Understanding Virus Structure Fig.1.
+Simplified viral structure Before diving into virus creation, it is essential to understand what a virus consists of, in…

 Reflections from AACR: The evolving landscape of Oncolytic Viral Therapies